jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 * Exploration
 * Battle mechanics

-## Project Status

-**Personal Portfolio Project**

-This project is still a work in progress and is being developed as a personal portfolio project.

 ## Disclaimer

 This is a fan-made project inspired by *Frieren: Beyond Journey's End*.

-All characters, names, and other related content belong to their respective owners.
-This project is made for educational and portfolio purposes only and is not affiliated with or endorsed by the original creators.
+All characters, names, artwork, and other related intellectual property belong to their respective owners.
+This project is non-commercial and is not affiliated with, endorsed by, or sponsored by the original creators or copyright holders.